Classification algorithms applied to structure formation simulations: Machine Learning

 \section{Machine Learning}

-Machine Learning (ML) refers to the set of methods with which is possible to train computers to find patterns in data and make inferences without human intervention.
+Machine Learning (ML) refers to the set of methods used to train computers in order to find patterns in data and make inferences without human intervention.
 Although this is still a remote possibility for certain applications, currently ML methods are successfully applied to several problems that require the analysis of large volumes of information, for which the cost in terms of human resources needed may represent a serious issue.
 ML methods are usually classified into two broad categories:

 \textbf{Supervised learning.} Supervised methods need a set of labeled samples characterized by some features.
-In this case computers are trained to find a mapping between the features and the labels, so that the labels of new samples may be predicted based on the learned mapping.
+In this case computers are trained to find a relationship among the features and the labels, so that the labels of new samples may be predicted based on the learned relation.
 Examples of these algorithms are: Logistic Regression, Decision Trees, Neural Networks, Support Vector Machines, etc (Gron, A. 2017, \cite{10.5555/3153997}).
 Some works applying these methods in cosmology can be found in \cite{Gomez-Vargas:2021zyl,2013ApJ...772..147X, 2015JCAP...01..038H, 2020arXiv200512276M, Kamdar_2016, Buncher_2020, perraudin2019cosmological}.

-\textbf{Unsupervised learning.} Unsupervised methods are aimed at making inferences on data sets where samples are not labeled.
-In this case computers are trained to find hidden patterns in the data, letting the information to speak by itself.
+\textbf{Unsupervised learning.} Unsupervised methods are aimed for making inferences on data sets where samples are not labeled.
+In this case computers are trained to find hidden patterns in the data, letting the information speak for itself.
 Examples of these algorithms are: Cluster Analysis, Correlation and Principal Component Analysis (PCA) (Goodfellow, I., Bengio, Y., Courville, A., 2016, \cite{10.5555/3086952}).
 Some applications in cosmology can also be found in \cite{2020arXiv200401393S, 2018MNRAS.478.3410A, D_Addona_2021, Cheng_2020, Geach_2011, Hocking_2017, Cheng_2021}.